-Fitbit currently sells six activity tracker wristbands – the Fitbit Flex 2, Alta, Alta HR, Charge 2, Blaze and Ionic – and one clip-on activity tracker: the Fitbit Zip.
-That's a great but confusing range, and the company has replaced its Surge sports tracker with its new smartwatch - read our Fitbit Ionic review - that competes against the Apple Watch and others.
+Fitbit currently sells seven activity tracker wristbands – the Fitbit Ace, Flex 2, Alta, Alta HR, Charge 2, Versa and Ionic – and one clip-on activity tracker: the Fitbit Zip.
+That's a great but confusing range, and the company has replaced its older Surge and Blaze trackers with its new smartwatches - read our Fitbit Ionic review and Fitbit Versa review - that compete against the Apple Watch and others.

 Activity trackers can motivate you to exercise more or improve your sports and fitness regimes.
 Even moderate exercise can have a positive effect on your physical and mental health.
 Buying one is a wonderful way to commit to a new year's resolution to get more healthy and fit.